jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (d) information relating to the administration of the estate of a person who is a deceased member of a scheme.
 (2) Nothing in subsection (1) removes an obligation imposed on a provider under this Act to communicate information.

+**Transfers of QROPS accumulation**

+### 220C Members may transfer QROPS accumulations to QROPS
+(1) A member may, at any time during that person’s membership of a KiwiSaver scheme, give notice to the provider of the scheme to transfer the member’s QROPS accumulation to a QROPS.
+(2) On notification by a member, the provider must, if the member has obtained the written consent of the QROPS to accept that transfer,—
+  (a) transfer the member’s QROPS accumulation to the QROPS; and (b) give notice to the member of the amount so transferred.

+### 220D Providers may transfer QROPS accumulations to QROPS
+(1) A provider of a KiwiSaver scheme may, at any time during a person’s membership of that scheme, transfer the member’s QROPS accumulation to a QROPS in accordance with this section.
+(2) The provider must obtain the written consent of— (a) the member to the transfer of the member’s QROPS accumulation to the QROPS; and (b) the QROPS to receive the transfer of the member’s QROPS accumulation.

 **Miscellaneous provisions**

 ### 221 Refunds made by direct credit to bank account